metabase/metabase/docs/operations-guide/running-metabase-on-heroku.md

 This will restore backup ID `b101` from your prod app to your staging app.

-Once this is done, restart your staging app.
+Once this is done, restart your staging app and begin testing.

 ### Pinning Metabase versions